When using the battery at a low state of charge, your vehicle could start disabling accessory features to protect battery life.

 113 °F (45 °C) is the most beneficial range for the high voltage battery.

 At temperatures just above the freezing point or lower, plug in your vehicle to maintain battery performance and maximize driving range.

 Storage State of Charge

 You can increase the battery life by maintaining your state of charge below 100%.
-When you park your vehicle for an extended period of 30 days or more, we recommend your battery be at an approximately 50% state of charge.
+When you park your vehicle for an extended period of 30 days or more that your battery be at approximately 50% state of charge.
 Storing your vehicle's high voltage battery at higher states of charge is less favorable than storing at lower states of charge.